MeretVogel/Big-Scale_Analytics_Project/README.md

 * Table 5 Accuracy and F-Scores for classifiers using FKGL and FKGL+ as predictor variable: https://link.springer.com/article/10.1007/s40593-020-00201-7/tables/5

 [2]
 X. Chen et D. Meurers, « Characterizing Text Difficulty with Word Frequencies », in Proceedings of the 11th Workshop on Innovative Use of NLP for Building Educational Applications, San Diego, CA, juin 2016, p.
-84 94, doi: 10.18653/v1/W16-0509.
+84 94.

 * "[...] as for how to use word frequencies for building readability prediction models, previous research typically employed mean frequencies or the percentage of words from the top frequency bands to characterize text levels."